 Table of contents

-Why was this valid credit card charge reported as fraudulent?
+Why did you report this valid credit card charge as fraud?

 The Fair Credit Billing Act (FCBA) was created to protect consumers against credit card billing errors and fraud.
 The following are examples of the types of charges that consumers can ask their credit card company to reverse and investigate: